-All about Valves
+All About Valves

-by Guest on Nov 18, 2011
+by Guest Post on Nov 18, 2011

 Valves are an indispensable part of any modern building.
-By opening and closing, they can control the flow of air, water, or some other liquid through the pipes and prevent the pressure from becoming two great.
+By opening and closing, they can control the flow of air, water, or some other liquid through the pipes and prevent the pressure from becoming too great.

 There are many different types of valves, each designed for a specific purpose.
-These include ball valve, butterfly valve, diagram valve, solenoid valve, check valve, piston valves, needle valve, and choke valve— and this article will discuss each of them, its design and its use in the home.
+These include the ball valve, butterfly valve, diagram valve, solenoid valve, check valve, piston valves, needle valve, and choke valve— and this article will discuss each of them, its design and its use in the home.

 A ball valve is the easiest to turn off— all one has to do is turn it 90°, rather than having to turn it many times.
 For that reason, they are used in places where the flow needs to be shut off tightly.
 Because it is capable of withstanding high temperatures and pressures (482° F and 1,000 bars respectively), as well as very durable, the ball valve is one of the most versatile types of valves ever made.
-The flow through a ball valve is controlled by means of a spherical disk with a port running down the middle.
+The flow through a ball valve is controlled utilizing a spherical disk with a port running down the middle.
 When the valve is open, the port is parallel to the valve's ends.
-Ball valves commonly serve as the flush valves in toilet tanks; in oil and gas pipelines; and in some pipes.
+Ball valves commonly serve as flush valves in toilet tanks; in oil and gas pipelines; and in some pipes.

 Another commonly used type is the spring return butterfly valve, which is equipped with a spring mechanism that closes the valve if the air pressure drops below a certain level.
-The spring return type is often used on oil drilling rigs; in work boats; and in farming, construction, and mining equipment.
+The spring return type is often used on oil drilling rigs; in workboats; and in farming, construction, and mining equipment.